DarkSharpness/Koishi/README.md

 For implementation details, or a nice tutorial , refer to [Detail](docs/detail.md)

 For information about me (?), please visit my [website](https://darksharpness.github.io)

+For the latest information, continue reading.

+## Latest update 2024-04-17

+Plan to write a new level of machine IR for the compiler.

+That's because certain level of optimization is hard to achieve with the current IR.
+For example, some constant load (`li` command) in loop can be moved out of the loop, but the current IR does not support this.

+MIR requires instruction selection, and may exploit more optimization opportunities.